 Penn LPS Online Certificates do not accept transfer credits.
 Courses delivered through Penn LPS Online count toward the Bachelor of Applied Arts and Sciences and the Bachelor of Fine Arts degrees in LPS, but do not count toward any other degrees at the University of Pennsylvania.

+Students interested in applying to the Bachelor of Applied Arts and Sciences degree should consult with a BAAS staff member regarding limits on the transfer of courses completed as a non-degree student.
 Students planning to transfer Penn LPS Online credits to another institution should be aware that transfer credits are awarded at the discretion of the receiving institution.